 The power sockets and lighting switches are easy to install and come in a range of cool finishes.
 Once installed, each device needs to be paired with the hub and the app.
 This is also really easy to do.

-Doorbells, a number of sensors, and relays are also available.
+Doorbells, several sensors, and relays are also available.

-While highly affordable there are a few limitations to Lightwave.
+There are a few limitations to Lightwave, hence why the devices are cheap to buy.
 The first is the sockets are designed for the UK market and so don’t work outside the county.

-Second, the range.
-As devices can’t talk with each other, the hub has to tell each individual devices what to do.
+The range, as devices can’t talk with each other, the hub has to tell each individual device what to do.
 This limits the range to 15 metres indoors.

 Third, up to 100 devices can be used in a Lightwave network.
 Each device can be paired with only 6 controllers or sensors.
 The device limit comes down to a lack of controller memory rather than of Lightwave technology itself.